 Try to incorporate reading into your daily routine!
 It's a lot easier to read a 300-page novel over the course of a week than trying to cram the night before a seminar.
-If possible, make a habit of reading for 30 minutes in the morning or an hour at night - whatever works best for you.
+If possible, make a habit of reading for 30 minutes in the morning or an hour at night-whatever works best for you.
+I prefered to read fiction in the evenings and spend my days at the library contemplating the more theorestically heavy material.
 Once you break it down, the workload becomes a lot less daunting and much more doable.
 You'll be surprised by how quickly you can get through a book in this way.

 Don't be afraid to prioritise!
 When I felt as if I couldn't keep up with the workload, my personal tutor told me to remember the quality-over-quantity rule: it is much more useful to read attentively than to skim over everything and not remember any of it.
 I've found that I'm best prepared for a seminar when I have something to say about a text - and it doesn't always have to be all of them.
 If you find you cannot possibly do it all, focus on one text and make notes: what stands out to you?
-Do you have any questions, thoughts or comments that you would like to share with the group?
-This kind of preparation allows you to start interesting discussions and properly engage with your course mates - which is what seminars are all about!
+Do you becopany high existions of three parts tion collows enjouthed is the properly engage with your course mates - which is what seminars are all about!